kennanmell/Handoff/README.md

 ---- a synopsis of the overall bug; basically a title

----- a more detailed description that talks about the issue and a potentially solution to it.
+---- a more detailed description that talks about the issue and a potential solution to it.

 Routing Information:

----- Category: As specific information as to what compontent displayed this issue.
+---- Category: As specific information as to what component displayed this issue.

 ---- Version: The release of the product that the bug was experienced on.